-If your kitchen is similar to the picture above you either love honey oak or you are living in a house built likely in the 80's to mid/late 90's.
-There's nothing wrong with that, but our market is loaded with kitchen's just.
+If your kitchen is similar to the picture above you either love honey oak or you are living in a house built likely in the ’80s to mid/late ’90s.
+There’s nothing wrong with that, but our market is loaded with kitchen’s just.
 Like.
 Yours.
-A kitchen remodel is the most intrusive remodel that a homeowner can live through, it's also likely one of the most expensive remodels you can tackle in your home beyond a basement finish.
-All of that being said, according to experts, a kitchen remodel can often times bring nearly a complete return on investment in most situations.
-It's also one of the most obvious and "splashy" remodels you can do to any home, where families spend a vast majority of time.
+A kitchen remodel is the most intrusive remodel that a homeowner can live through, it’s also likely one of the most expensive remodels you can tackle in your home beyond a basement finish.
+All of that being said, according to experts, a kitchen remodel can oftentimes bring nearly a complete return on investment in most situations.
+It’s also one of the most obvious and “splashy” remodels you can do to any home, where families spend a vast majority of the time.

-I previous mentioned bathroom addition.
-If you live in a house with only 1 bathroom and everyone around you has 2, then you're the low home on the totem pole.
-Finding space to add a bathroom would bring you up to equal of the rest of the homes in your area.
-Being equal may not sound that exciting, but in terms of resale valve and "comps" as the pros call them, you'll be doing yourself a long term favor.
+I previously mentioned bathroom addition.
+If you live in a house with only 1 bathroom and everyone around you has 2, then you’re the low home on the totem pole.
+Finding space to add a bathroom would bring you up to equal to the rest of the homes in your area.
+Being equal may not sound that exciting, but in terms of the resale valve and “comps” as the pros call them, you’ll be doing yourself a long-term favor.

 One thing to keep in mind.
 Not everyone has the same budget or space for a particular remodel.
-Having a dream kitchen remodel is great, having an understanding of what it would cost to make that dream a reality is another thing all together.
+Having a dream kitchen remodel is great, having an understanding of what it would cost to make that dream a reality is another thing altogether.
 The above kitchen looks amazing to me, but when I look at it I see a lot of custom work.
-Custom work doesn't always bring a return on investment.
-Work with your contractor and talk with them about design and their understanding of the what they are seeing in remodeling of a particular space right now.
-In the end the final decision is yours, it's your home!
-Don't discount the experience and trends your contractor is seeing currently, long term, it could earn you money...
+Custom work doesn’t always bring a return on investment.
+Work with your contractor and talk with them about design and their understanding of what they are seeing in the remodeling of a particular space right now.
+In the end, the final decision is yours, it’s your home!
+Don’t discount the experience and trends your contractor is seeing currently, in the long term, it could earn you money…